 Middle School is a time in which the social landscape can be challenging.
 That’s why much of student life is centered around building ethical kids.
 We give students structured social time together.
-There are dances, movie nights, trips to baseball games and ice-skating.
+There are dances, movie nights, trips to ice-skating.
 All of these are designed to help kids navigate the sometimes awkward and painful changing social landscape of middle school.

 We have a teacher-designed social curriculum